Sitting at your desk shouldn’t be how you spend most of your time.

-Pick your poison—car seats, kitchen chairs, office chairs, couches— not one of these accoutrements are designed to connect a human being to healthy living.
+Pick your poison—car seats, kitchen chairs, office chairs, couches—not one of these accouterments is designed to connect humans to healthy living.

-Moving on, the couch and me have a long and loving relationship as well, etc etc.
+Moving on, the couch and I also have a long and loving relationship, etc.

 If you are going to spend the day at a computer why not mix it up and use three different approaches to your working life.